Asia-Pacific Journal of Oncology

 40. Fujio K, Yamamoto K, Okamura T: Overview of LAG-3-expressing, IL-10-producing regulatory T cells.
 Curr Top Microbiol Immunol 2017, 410: 29-45.

-44. Hald M, Rakaee M, Martinez I et al: LAG-3 in non-small-cell lung cancer: expression in primary tumors and metastatic lymph nodes is associated with improved survival.
+44. Hald SM, Rakaee M, Martinez I, Richardsen E, Al-Saad S, Paulsen EE, Blix ES, Kilvaer T, Andersen S, Busund LT et al: LAG-3 in non-small-cell lung cancer: expression in primary tumors and metastatic lymph nodes is associated with improved survival.
 Clin Lung Cancer 2018, 19(3): 249-259.

-45. Attili I, Passaro A, Pavan A et al: Combination immunotherapy strategies in advanced non-small cell lung cancer (NSCLC): does biological rationale meet clinical needs?
+45. Attili I, Passaro A, Pavan A, Conte P, De Marinis F, Bonanno L: Combination immunotherapy strategies in advanced non-small cell lung cancer (NSCLC): does biological rationale meet clinical needs?
 Crit Rev Oncol Hematol 2017, 119: 30-39.

-46. Hald M, Rakaee M, Martinez I et al: LAG-3 in non-small-cell lung cancer: expression in primary tumors and metastatic lymph nodes is associated with improved survival.
+46. Hald SM, Rakaee M, Martinez I, Richardsen E, Al-Saad S, Paulsen EE, Blix ES, Kilvaer T, Andersen S, Busund LT et al: LAG-3 in non-small-cell lung cancer: expression in primary tumors and metastatic lymph nodes is associated with improved survival.
 Clin Lung Cancer 2018, 19(3): 249-259.

 51. Del Rio L, Kaye J, Rodriguez-Barbosa I: Detection of protein on BTLAlow cells and in vivo antibody-mediated down-modulation of BTLA on lymphoid and myeloid cells of C57BL/6 and BALB/c BTLA allelic variants.
 Immunobiology 2010, 215(7): 570-578.